 The Best Black Friday Deals

 Black Friday is notorious for helping you save money in certain industries and on certain types of product.
-So, when it comes to a Black Friday discount code, you're best off looking in certain areas:
+So, when it comes to a Black Friday discount code in 2017, you're best off looking in certain areas:

 Some brands have even revealed the most popular deals from their own customers across the Black Friday period.
 Currys highlighted that LG and Samsung TVs, coffee machines, Dyson vacuum cleaners and HP laptops were among their most popular products - and that 48% of visitors did so via a mobile device.

 The term 'Black Friday' was coined by the Philadelphia Police Department.
 When the weekend after Black Friday began to mark the start of the holiday shopping season, the mass of shoppers and traffic combined with the annual army-navy American Football game, making the roads gridlocked and bringing chaos to the streets.
 At some point in the 1950s or 1960s, the Philadelphia Police Department referred to the day after Thanksgiving as 'Black Friday', and when the consumer holiday continued to grew the term was adopted as a positive, instead of negative, term.